Pillar IX — The Final Pillar — Forensic Archive

 The FTX collapse constitutes the largest centralized exchange failure in crypto history and one of the most significant financial frauds of the 21st century.
 A CoinDesk report revealing Alameda Research's balance sheet — heavily concentrated in FTT, FTX's native token — triggered a bank run.
 On-chain analysis confirmed that FTX had been systematically misappropriating customer funds to cover Alameda's trading losses and venture investments.
 FTX filed for Chapter 11 bankruptcy on November 11, 2022, with an estimated $8B+ hole in customer funds.

 FORENSIC NOTE: Balance sheet reconstruction revealed the "back door" — a hidden accounting entry in FTX's QuickBooks labeled "allow_negative" — permitted Alameda to borrow unlimited customer funds without triggering standard risk controls.
 On-chain tracing identified over $400M in assets moved to unauthorized wallets in the hours following bankruptcy filing.
-The Bahamian Securities Commission subsequently seized approximately $3.5B in assets.

 Filed: 2022-11-12 · Updated: 2025-02-14 · Pillars: Historical Failure · Forensic Deep-Dive Open Full Case File →